tjuskyzhang/Scaled-YOLOv4-TensorRT/README.md

 yolov4-tiny-tensorrt

-This project is based on https://github.com/wang-xinyu/tensorrtx/tree/trt4 and https://github.com/WongKinYiu/PyTorch_YOLOv4
+This project is based on https://github.com/wang-xinyu/tensorrtx/tree and https://github.com/WongKinYiu/PyTorch_YOLOv4

-This project has been tested on cuda 9.0, cudnn 7.5, tensorrt 5.1.5
+This project has been tested on tensorrt 7

+Aonther branch trt5 for tensorrt 4&5: https://github.com/tjuskyzhang/yolov4-tiny-tensorrt/tree/trt5

 (1) Generate yolov4-tiny.wts from pytorch implementation